voteamerica/voteamerica.github.io/docs/contributing.md

 ## Getting started

-- Join the Progressive Coders Network [Slack team](http://progco.de/join)!
+- Join the [Progressive Coders Network](https://progcode.org) [Slack community](http://progco.de/join)!
 It's the best way to keep up to date with the project.
 Please [email us](mailto:admin@progcode.org) if you have questions about the registraton form.
 - If you're new to GitHub and open-source, please familiarise yourself with the [official guidelines](https://guides.github.com/activities/contributing-to-open-source/).
 - Check our GitHub issues to see what needs doing.